vmchale/haskal/README.md

 ## Run

-To run the good Haskal,
+To run the good Haskal:

 ```
 cabal new-run